Frequently Asked Questions

 Science – FAST uses Full Option Science System (FOSS), a research-based science curriculum that combines scientific knowledge with active hands-on learning.

-Math – FAST uses Singapore Math (K-8) and CPM (9th grade Algebra and above.)
+Math – FAST uses Singapore Math (K-8) and Eureka Math (9th-grade Algebra and above).

-Literacy – FAST uses programs such as Lucy Calkins’ and Write Score to teach reading, writing and language arts.
+Literacy – FAST uses programs such as Lucy Calkins’ to teach reading, writing, and language arts.

 Social Studies – The Harcourt Mifflin My World curriculum is used in conjunction with current event discussions in the upper grades.

-Specials and Fine Arts – FAST offers weekly Music, Art, PE/Health, Media and Computer Science classes to all students.
-Middle school students have daily Coding classes and expanded class options for Music (General, Chorus, Ukulele) and Media Arts (Public Speaking, Journalism)
+Specials and Fine Arts – FAST offers weekly Music, Art, PE/Health, Media, and Computer Science classes to all students.
+Middle school students have daily Coding classes and expanded class options for Music (General, Chorus, Ukulele) and Media Arts (Public Speaking, Journalism, and Drama).

-For more information on Kindergarten through third grade curricula, please reach out to Assistant Principal Ashley Stinger at: firstname.lastname@example.org
+For more information on Kindergarten through fourth-grade curricula, please reach out to Assistant Principal Mary Miller at email@example.com.

-For more information on fourth through eighth grade curricula, please reach out to Assistant Principal Alex Bragg at: email@example.com
+For more information on fifth through eighth-grade curricula, please reach out to Assistant Principal Peter Epstein at firstname.lastname@example.org.

 Innovation Hour at FAST:

 FAST is a STEM school with a focus on design thinking.
-Our students have 4 hours per week of innovation time.
-During this time, through the Engineering Design Process, our students ask questions, imagine solutions, plan, create and improve upon their solution.
+Our students have 4 hours per every 6 days of innovation time.
+During this time, through the Engineering Design Process, our students ask questions, imagine solutions, plan, create, and improve upon their solution.
 They are encouraged to think creatively and given the freedom to fail.
 Then they start the process again.
-FAST uses the Engineering in its Elementary curriculum to assist with our innovation classes.
-Find more information about Innovation Hour here.

 Does FAST have any academic teams?

-FAST offers several academic teams including: LEGO Robotics, Science Olympiad, Math Olympiad, Model UN, Tech Fair, Spelling Bee, and Geography Bee.
-Please find more information on Academic Teams, here.
+FAST offers several academic teams including LEGO Robotics, Science Olympiad, Math Olympiad, Tech Fair, Spelling Bee, and Geography Bee.

 Does FAST have TAG classes?